the-turing-way/the-turing-way/book/website/reproducible-research/ci/ci-options.md

 Integrating code frequently does not, by itself, offer any guarantees about the quality of the new code or functionality.
 This leads us to the second aspect of CI.
 When a developer merges code into the main repository, automated processes build a working version of the project.
 Afterwards, test suites are run against the new build to check whether any bugs were introduced.
 If either the build or the test phase fails, the team is alerted so that they can work to fix the problem.
 It is easier to fix a bug in something you wrote a few minutes ago than something you wrote yesterday (or last week, or last month).

 By ensuring that your code is built and tested regularly CI helps researchers to demonstrate that their code does what it claims to do, and that it does so correctly.
-Typically, continuous integration servers will also allow build-and-test jobs to run at specific times, so a [CRON](https://en.wikipedia.org/wiki/Cron)-like, nightly-build-and-test, can be done, as well as a build-and-test job run on-demand.
+Typically, continuous integration servers will also allow build-and-test jobs to run at specific times, so a [cron job](https://en.wikipedia.org/wiki/Cron), nightly-build-and-test, can be done, as well as a build-and-test job run on-demand.

 ### What are the options for CI service providers?